06 Jan Strategic Brand & Communication Trends for 2016

 One of the key success factors for companies will be the way they recognize the understanding of time.

 The way of perceiving, recognizing and indeed valuing time has changed fundamentally in the last few years, as civilized societies have started to democratize the notion of this very scarce resource.
 Today, everyone has very little time for anything.
-The saviour of course is technology, going hand-in hand with an increase in productivity.
+The savior, of course, is technology, going hand-in-hand with an increase in productivity.
 But is it not odd that so many of the tasks which used to take hours, days or even weeks now take seconds – and yet we seem to have less time in our daily lives?

 Purpose & Real Values: Branding Inside Out

 Purpose-driven brands are on the rise, and increasingly are able to demonstrate greater return.
 In terms of loyalty, repeat business and ultimately both financially and socially, too.
 Hava’s Meaningful Brand index or EY’s initiative of leveraging the transformational power of purpose are a demonstration of what this means.

 Appearance alone is superficial and will increasingly be recognized as such.
 2016 will be a year in which the tendency to search for the exceedingly good beyond CSR will continue to make great inroads.
 So both the outside and the inside of brands will need to be meaningful and led by an overarching shared and aligned purpose.
 It means crafting better value systems for your brand that hold strong and tight in a radically transparent world.